mattebb/ofxTablet/README.md

 Addon for OpenFrameworks to read tablet (eg. Wacom) sensor data such as pressure and tilt.

-If the code looks organised in weird ways, it's because I had to jump through a few hoops to get Cocoa (obj-C) to play nicely in the c++ application.
+It's pulling the embedded tablet data from Cocoa events, and as such the code is structured a bit weirdly to get obj-C to play nicely in the C++ OF application.
 I'm not very experienced with OF, nor C++ or obj-C so if you have suggestions, please feel free to fork/ make a pull request.
-It works fine for my purposes though.
+It works fine for my purposes at the moment anyway!

 Known Issues
 ------------